-Flushing times as estimated by the Emulator are just a few weeks, and do not correlate with estuary size, as they depend also on tidal range and river flow.
+as they depend also on tidal range and river flow.
 [The Emulator estimates flushing time as the time to replace by freshwater, half of the salinity content over the saline intrusion length].

-Related infill times are some centuries (also from "2.5-D" model predictions), lengthening slightly for rising MSL and shortening slightly for increased mean river Most infill times indicate enough flow. sediment input to enable the morphology to keep up with sea-level rise.
+Related infill times are some centuries (also from "2.5-D" model predictions), lengthening slightly for rising MSL and shortening slightly for increased mean river flow.
+Most infill times indicate enough sediment input to enable the morphology to keep up with sea-level rise.
 However, estuarine dynamics may determine that morphology does not keep up with sea-level rise.
 In the Mersey, scope for infill is known historically, and the models do suggest infill keeping pace with sea-level rise.
 For the Thames, a volume increase is predicted before infill keeps pace with faster MSL rise.
 The Humber Estuary has been surveyed frequently for past trends to give a good guide to development, suggesting that the estuary both responds to the nodal cycle and keeps pace with sea level rise.